rdkcmf/rdk-aamp/README.txt

 iframe-default-bitrate=<X> specify bitrate threshold for selection of iframe track in non-4K assets( less than or equal to X ).
 Disabled in default configuration. iframe-default-bitrate-4k=<X> specify bitrate threshold for selection of iframe track in 4K assets( less than or equal to X ).
 Disabled in default configuration. playready-output-protection=1  enable HDCP output protection for DASH-PlayReady playback.
-By default playready-output-protection is disabled.
+By default playready-output-protection is disabled. max-playlist-cache=<X> Max Size of Cache to store the VOD Manifest/playlist .
+Size in KBytes CLI-specific commands:

-CLI-specific commands:
 <enter>		dump currently available profiles
 help		show usage notes